espdev/csaps/README.md

 The algorithm can make multivariate smoothing splines for ND-gridded data approximation.
 In this case we use coordinatewise smoothing (tensor-product of univariate splines coefficients).

-You can use 'MultivariateCubicSmoothingSpline' class for multivariate smoothing.
+You can use `MultivariateCubicSmoothingSpline` class for multivariate smoothing.

 ### Bivariate smoothing example